Analysis | Texas has managed the near-impossible: Its presidential election lawsuit just got worse

 The states being sued similarly went over the lawsuit, poking more holes in it than a quarantined needlepointer.
 So Texas offered up a rebuttal, seeking to argue that its bad arguments, demonstrated as bad, are in fact good.
 In so doing, the state largely succeeds in making additional bad arguments.

-Consider its claim that Wayne County, Mich., home of Detroit, had 174,384 suspicious absentee ballots which, its original suit suggested, “likely resulted from the phenomenon of Wayne County election workers running the same ballots through a tabulator multiple times.”
+Consider its claim that Wayne County, Mich., home of Detroit, had 174,384 suspicious absentee ballots, which, its original suit suggested, “likely resulted from the phenomenon of Wayne County election workers running the same ballots through a tabulator multiple times.”
 Michigan responded by saying that the rationale for those ballots being identified as suspicious, that they were “counted without a registration number,” doesn’t actually refer to any validation method the state uses.
 The state was “at a loss” for what Texas was talking about.

 To which Texas replied by suggesting that Michigan being “at a loss” to explain what happened meant that it had no answer for its claims.
 It’s like me saying that you stole a glurblebarg and you replying that you have no idea what a glurblebarg is — and my then trumpeting the fact that you have “no idea” how to defend yourself against my charge.
 Not how it works.